 Do-It-Yourself Living Wills

 If you’re looking to minimize professional fees, a DIY living will can be a budget-friendly option.
 Basic pre-made forms are available online, with the only required expense being notarization, typically costing around $10 to $15.
-However, if you need a more detailed form or specialized will-making software, you may encounter additional costs — usually ranging from $20 to $100, which is still more affordable than hiring a professional.
+However, if you need a more detailed form or specialized will-making software, you may encounter additional costs, usually anywhere from $20 to $100.
+Still, it’s a much more affordable route than hiring a professional.

 That said, drafting your own legal documents comes with potential risks, and it’s important to be aware of the dangers of DIY estate planning.
 Each state has specific legal requirements for validity, and overlooking these rules could result in costly mistakes.
 The cost of a professionally drafted basic will is also often comparable to high-end will-making software, making professional guidance a worthwhile consideration for financial and legal security.